 INTRODUCTION: To support effective action, vision needs to provide stable perceptual representations of the distal properties of objects.
 The processes that result in these representations start with the information provided by the proximal stimuli reaching the retinae.
 These proximal stimuli depend not only on the intrinsic properties of objects, but also on object-extrinsic properties of the visual scene, for example the illumination, the observer’s viewpoint, and the object’s position and pose.
 The challenge for the visual system is to recover stable correlates of object properties across variation in other scene variables.
 Understanding the degree to which the visual system does this, and how it does so, is an important goal of vision science.

 Here we consider the perceptual task of representing the reflectance of an achromatic object embedded in a scene from the light reflected from the object and the rest of the scene to the eye.
 The perceptual correlate of the surface reflectance of achromatic objects is termed lightness.
-Computing a stable representation of object lightness poses a challenge to the visual system because the retinal irradiance of the image cast by the object varies both with the object’s overall reflectance and the irradiance of the illumination, the position and pose of the object in the scene.
+Computing a stable representation of object lightness poses a challenge to the visual system because the retinal irradiance of the image cast by the object varies both with the object’s overall reflectance and the irradiance of the illumination, as well as the position and pose of the object in the scene.
 The degree to which the visual system stabilizes the lightness representation against object-intrinsic variation determines the degree of lightness constancy achieved by the system.

 The perceptual representation of lightness has been extensively studied using subjective psychophysical methods, in which observers report their subjective judgment of the object lightness.
 At the broadest level, these results tell us that the visual system does indeed stabilize the perceptual lightness representation against changes in object-extrinsic factors in the scene (refs).
 There is less consensus, however, on how these perceptual computations should be understood (Adelson, 2000; Kingdom, 2011).

 Although appearance methods have the advantage of tapping observers’ subjective experience rather directly, it can be challenging to relate data of this sort to underlying neural mechanisms (Stockman & Brainard, 2010)(ref).
-At the same time, there is mature theory that links objective measurements of psychophysical thresholds to the signal-to-noise properties of physiologically measured neural responses (Parker & Newsome, 1998)(refs).
+At the same time, there is mature theory that links objective measurements of psychophysical thresholds to the properties of physiologically measured neural responses (Parker & Newsome, 1998)(refs).
 To date, however, it has not been clear how to apply threshold measurements to questions of perceptual constancy.
 Indirect methods involve linking thresholds to appearance measurements, which have their origin in Fechner’s pioneering interpretation of Weber’s Law in terms of an underlying perceptual scale (Fechner, 1966; Hillis & Brainard, 2005, 2007; Nachmias & Sansbury, 1974)(ref; also refs).
-This approach hold promise, but there are documented cases where the threshold measurements fail to account for appearance effects related to lightness constancy (ref).
+This approach holds promise, but there are documented cases where the threshold measurements fail to account for appearance effects related to lightness constancy (ref).
 Here we introduce an approach to using a psychophysical threshold paradigm to draw inferences about the psychophysical mechanisms underlying perceptual constancies.
 The approach has the feature that the results provide a behavioral basis for comparison to the precision of hypothesized neural representations of lightness.